camwestwood/xapi/recipes/intervention/intervention.md

 - The actor can be the alerting system/tutor.
 The [sister recipe](intervention_student) describes a recipe where student is the actor.
 - Specific verbs are used in the verb entity to describe the intervention
-- System information is added to the recipe.
-This helps the ' splitting of data pertaining to activity'
+-  The reporting system information is added to the recipe.
+This helps the ' splitting of data pertaining to activity'. context.platform is not used because the platform is used for reporting (context.platform cannot be set if object is statement or group)
 - context.contextActivities 'tags' this as an intervention recipe
 - ticket numbers are stored in the context
 - The lost of verbs needs expanding by the community